lizhanmit/learning-notes/aws-note/aws-note.md

 - Pricing: The cost of an AWS service is different across regions.
 - Latency: The service should be close to your customers.
 - Compliance: Special type of data needs to be taken care, such as financing info, banking info and health care info.

+### Availability Zones (AZ)

+- A geographical physical location that holds in AWS **data center**.
+- Each availability zone is geographically separated from the other.
+- Availability Zones in a Region are connected through low-latency links.
+- Multiple availability zones are for redundancy.

 ---